-Durability of patch repairs depends on compatibility of the repairing material with substrate concrete in terms of chemical, electrochemical, mechanical and dimensional properties.
+The durability of patch repairs depends on compatibility of the repair material with the substrate concrete in terms of chemical, electrochemical, mechanical and dimensional properties.
 Electrochemical compatibility of the repair materials should be checked for the respective exposure conditions to ensure the success of a repair [3].
 It is suggested to remove the entire chloride contaminated concrete before patch repairing to avoid such macrocells.
 The electrical resistance of the concrete plays an important role in deciding the magnitude of current flow.
 There are two possibilities of macrocell formation in concrete patch repairs.
 One is due to the potential difference between the steel bars in chloride contaminated concrete and chloride free concrete.
 It acts as a driving potential for the macrocell corrosion current flow.
-Steel bar in the chloride free patch repair receives passivation and the steel in substrate concrete tend to corrode in this case.
-Other possibility arises when patching is performed with a dense repair material having low permeability.
-The absence of availability of oxygen in the patch shifts the potential to a more negative value and oxygen rich substrate concrete promotes cathodic reactions [4].
-Hence steel bar in the repair material tend to corrode.
-Different factors such as electrical resistivity, cathode to anode surface ratio affects the magnitude of macrocell current [5].
-Also microcell corrosion can also coexist in the with the macrocell corrosion in patch repairs.
-The individual contribution of microcell and macrocell corrosion towards the total corrosion is continuing as topic of research among researchers [6]–[8].
+Steel bar in the chloride free patch repair receives passivation and the steel in the substrate concrete tends to corrode in this case.
+The other possibility arises when patching is performed with a dense repair material having low permeability.
+The absence of availability of oxygen in the patch shifts the potential to a more negative value and then the oxygen rich substrate concrete promotes cathodic reactions [4].
+Hence steel bars in the repair material tend to corrode.
+Different factors such as electrical resistivity, cathode to anode surface ratio affects the magnitude of the macrocell current [5].
+Also microcell corrosion can also coexist with the macrocell corrosion in patch repairs.
+The individual contribution of microcell and macrocell corrosion towards the total corrosion is continuing as a topic of research among researchers [6]–[8].

 The potential of steel in repair materials to form macrocell corrosion when applied in chloride contaminated concrete can be used as criteria for the selection of repair materials.
 A methodology was proposed for the selection of repair materials to be used for the repair of carbonation induced corrosion based on this.
-It suggests the selection of repair materials based on its potential to form macrocell corrosion cell when attached to the substrate concrete [9].
+It suggests the selection of repair materials based on its potential to form a macrocell corrosion cell when attached to the substrate concrete [9].
 Evaluation of the material properties of repair materials alone will not be sufficient to predict the success of a repair after its field application.
 Hence, a performance based approach should be implemented to evaluate the success of concrete repairs.
-In the present work, patch repair is executed in concrete with different chloride contaminations and the macrocell corrosion formation is studied.
+In the present work, patch repairs are executed in concrete with different chloride contaminations and the macrocell corrosion formation is studied.
 This gives insight to the macrocell formation in patch repairs and enables us to select the repair materials based on the substrate concrete quality.
-Three different repair materials are examined in three different levels of chloride contamination.
-The influence of area ratio between the steel in repair material and chloride contaminated concrete is also examined.
+Three different repair materials are examined for three different levels of chloride contamination.
+The influence of the area ratio between the steel in the repair material and chloride contaminated concrete is also examined.
 The macrocell current flow is monitored along with the half-cell potential measurement.

 Materials and Methods

-Cement used is 42.5N grade as per the Chinese standards.
-River sand having fineness modulus 3.5 is used in the mix.
-Crushed aggregates of specific gravity 2.65 are used.
+Grade 42.5N cement is used as per the Chinese standards.
+River sand having a fineness modulus of 3.5 is used in the mix.
+Crushed aggregates with specific gravity 2.65 are used.
 The maximum aggregate size is limited to 10 mm for making the concrete.
 Details of the mix are given in Table.
 1

 Selection of patch repair materials

-The repairing materials selected are the representatives of commonly used patch repair materials in the field.
-It includes cement based repair materials and polymer modified materials.
-Details are given in the table 1.
+The repair materials selected are representatives of commonly used patch repair materials in the field.
+These include cement based repair materials and polymer modified materials.
+Details are given in the Table 1.
 Portland cement based repair mortars were produced in the laboratory and polymer modified repair materials were obtained from the manufacturer.

 Table 1.
 Mix details of substrate concrete and repair material